-Intuitively, there should be a large and ready constituency for advocacy efforts targeted at improving the effectiveness, fairness and equity of tax systems.
+- Intuitively, there should be a large and ready constituency for advocacy efforts targeted at improving the effectiveness, fairness, and equity of tax systems.
 The vast majority of citizens in most developing countries would benefit from efforts to strengthen progressive taxation, reduce informality around revenue collection, and invest revenues in public goods and service delivery.
-However, in practice reform has proven consistently challenging, reflecting two broad challenges.

-- 1. Effective resistance by the international community, powerful taxpayers and interests within the state: The most compelling explanation for the weakness of income and property taxes lies in resistance by wealthy taxpayers.
-Relatively straightforward reform efforts that could immediately improve outcomes are widely recognized, but have rarely been adopted.
+However, in practice reform has proven consistently challenging, reflecting two broad challenges. - 1.
+Effective resistance by the international community, powerful taxpayers and interests within the state: The most compelling explanation for the weakness of income and property taxes in paticular lies in resistance by wealthy taxpayers.
+Relatively straightforward reform efforts that could immediately improve outcomes are widely recognized but rarely adopted.
 These challenges are, in turn, exacerbated by international rules that have continued to fail to meet the needs of most developing countries.
 Meanwhile, high, often informal, burdens on the poor are often a reflection of the power wielded by state agents themselves, who resist reform that would reduce opportunities for rent seeking.
 These are fundamentally political problems, rooted in unequal political power, and demanding political mobilization to create change. - 2.
-The difficulty of mobilizing broad popular support and thus political power in support of improved taxation: Despite the intuitive case for strong popular support for reform, in practice such support has been limited, for two major reasons.
+The difficulty of mobilizing broad popular support and thus political power in support of improved taxation: Despite the intuitive case for strong popular support for reform, in practice, such support has been limited, for two major reasons.
 First, a significant distrust of tax systems, rooted in concerns both that enforcement will be unfair and that revenues will not be used productively.
-Second, the fact that historically taxes and particularly national and international tax debates have been treated as the preserve of experts, too complex to allow serious engagement by poorly informed citizens.
-As a result most large scale tax mobilization has been effectively anti-tax, rather than being focused on the construction of better, fairer, tax systems.
+Second, the fact that historically taxes and paticularly national and international tax debates have been treated as the preserve of experts, too complicated to allow serious

+Relatively straightforward reform efforts that could immediately improve outcomes are widely recognized but rarely adopted engagement by poorly informed citizens.
+As a result, most large-scale tax mobilization has been effectively anti-tax, rather than being focused on the construction of better, fairer, tax systems.

 These challenges point toward the need for advocacy strategies that can build positive political power to overcome entrenched resistance.
-Doing so is likely to mean engaging broader constituencies in tax debates by making tax debates more relevant and accessible beyond traditional circles, while building trust in tax systems so as to from anti-tax advocacy toward advocacy for better taxation.
-Both are likely to be challenging
+Doing so is likely to mean engaging broader constituencies in tax debates by making tax debates more relevant, and accessible beyond traditional circles while building trust in tax systems to transform anti-tax advocacy into advocacy for better taxation.
+Both are likely to be challenging.

-There are reasons to think that a broad framing around effectiveness, fairness and equity may be particularly useful, as research suggests that fairness and equity have broad appeal - and are difficult to argue against.
-While many taxpayers are sceptical of calls for expanded taxation, most taxpayers are receptive to the idea that tax systems should be fairly applied and equitable in their incidence, such that everyone pays their "fair share".
+There are reasons to think that a broad framing around effectiveness, fairness, and equity may be particularly useful, as research suggests that fairness and equity have broad appeal - and are difficult to argue against.
+While many taxpayers are skeptical of calls for expanded taxation, most taxpayers are receptive to the idea that tax systems should be applied fairly and equitable in their incidence, such that everyone pays their "fair share."
 It is, in turn, particularly difficult for groups resistant to improved taxation to argue publicly against calls for greater fairness and equity in the application of existing rules.
 Meanwhile, a broad framing around fairness and equity can capture the diversity of potential advocacy targets across countries: it bridges local, national and international concerns, while capturing the three areas in which political pressure for reform appears most needed - strengthening personal and corporate income taxes, strengthening property taxes and reducing frequently informal burdens on the poor.